lev-kuznetsov/injectoR/README.md

 });
 ```

-You may shim legacy libraries; shimming libraries requires an install from source and allows
-installation (but not attachment) of different versions of the same library.
-Shimming a library
-will call define() for each of its globally exported variables.
-Shimming does not call library()
+Shimming a library will define each of its globally exported variables.
+Shimming does not call
-so it will not export variables in the global namespace.
-Shimming and injecting is better than
+library() so it will not export variables in the global namespace.
+Shimming and injecting is
-calling library() because it defines clear boundaries of dependency, and while an original
+better than calling library() because it defines clear boundaries of dependency, and while an
-result may depend on a library a derived will not have this explicit dependency allowing you
+original result may depend on a library a derived will not have this explicit dependency
-to switch the original implementation.
-Also allows for easy unit testing
+allowing you to switch the original implementations at will

 ```
 shim ('agrmt');